josephlewisjgl/Merlin/README.md

 At the moment Merlin can:

-1. Search for a dataset based on one keyword.
+1. Search for a dataset based on one or more keywords.